topicusonderwijs/vanilla-native-federation/docs/getting-started.md

 console.log(config); // type: ConfigContract
 ```

-## The ConfigContract
+### The ConfigContract

-The initFederation takes the `options` explained above as input and merges them with the default 'fallback' options into a "config" object.
+The initFederation takes the `options` explained above as input and merges them with the default 'fallback' options into a `config` object.
 This object is used as general "environment" object that decides how the orchestrator should behave.
-The config object can be used after initialization to interact with the cache or logger.
+The config object can be used after initialization to interact with internals of the library like cache or the logger.

 ## Framework Integration